The Ultimate Freight Broker Bond Renewal Guide

-In case this still happens, you can try to get your bond reinstated.
-However, this is a difficult and time-consuming process and there are no guarantees that you would manage to complete it before your renewal deadline.
+In case this happens, you can try to get your bond reinstated.
+However, this is a difficult and time-consuming process.
+There are no guarantees that you would manage to complete it before your renewal deadline.
 This could mean that you have to stop your operations until you’ve settled the issue.

 How does the FMCSA know that my bond was renewed?

-The freight broker bond is continuous, which means that it will appear as active unless your surety provider specifically cancels it because of failing to pay your renewal or having unpaid claims on it.
+The freight broker bond is continuous.
+It will appear as active unless your surety provider specifically cancels it because of failing to pay your renewal or having unpaid claims on it.
 As long as such cancellation has not been done, your bond is operational with the FMCSA.

 Do I need a hard copy of the bond?

-In case you do want to keep a hard copy for your records along with the electronic filing, you can request one from your surety agency.
+In case you do want to keep a hard copy for your records along with the electronic filing, you can request one from your surety provider.

 How can I lower my freight broker bond cost?

 When you apply for a freight broker bond, the surety examines your personal credit score, as well as business management, professional experience and overall finances.
-This evaluation is needed to judge the risk involved with guaranteeing for your brokerage in front of the FMCSA.
+This evaluation is needed to judge the risk involved with guaranteeing for your brokering business in front of the FMCSA.

 The better your credit and overall performance are, the lower the freight broker bond cost will be.
-That’s why it’s absolutely possible to decrease the bond price over the years.
+That’s why it’s possible to decrease the bond price over time.
 Besides, just by earning experience in the field you are likely to pay less, as this is a factor sureties consider.

-The most effective way to reduce the costs now is to work on improving your credit score and clearing any negative items from your history such as liens, judgments and other problematic records.
-It’s also important to demonstrate to your surety agency what steps you have taken to improve your credit, as well as to showcase your financial statements and their strength.
+The most effective way to reduce the costs is to work on improving your credit score and clearing any negative items from your history, such as liens, judgments and other problematic records.
+It’s also important to demonstrate to your surety what steps you have taken to improve your credit, as well as to showcase your financial statements.

-Another important factor for reducing your bond cost is choosing carefully your surety agency.
-Make sure you settle for an established, solid provider that has access to multiple surety companies and thus can shop around for you to get you the best rates. even if you have to get a renewal with bad credit.
+Another important factor for reducing your bond cost is choosing carefully your surety.
+Make sure you settle for an established, solid provider that has access to multiple surety companies.
+Then it can shop around for you to get you the best rates, even if you have to get a renewal with bad credit.

 Is it possible that my freight broker bond cost increases from year to year?

-If you feel like your premium is too high, you can also talk to your surety bond expert and ask them with help on strengthening your application.
+If you feel like your premium is too high, you can also talk to your surety bond expert and ask them for help on strengthening your application.

 With these most common questions about the freight broker bond renewal answered, you’ll hopefully have an easier and cheaper renewal procedure.
 In any case, getting well acquainted with potential pitfalls and best practices means you’re well prepared to handle your licensing and bonding.